hxryanw/apwproject/README.md

 const assert = require('assert');
 const Grid = require('gridfs-stream');

+index.html and music.html is mine

+musicplayer.html is somebody's code to test a musicplayer on a single page alone

 This is a website I have created for my own personal music producer/dj career.
 For an app, I created a music player that can stream music through the mongodb using Gridfs.
 This was a very intricate project as a beginner.
 To fully understand express, mongodb, gridfs and to use it was a challenge.
 In the readme I will walk through how I got everything up and running and the commands used to upload the files and utilize the database.